 Frederick Sandys' painting, Medea, held in Birmingham, depicts a woman surrounded by occult symbols and objects, in the midst of casting a spell.
 Medea is represented as a witch: on the table is a magic circle delineated in red thread, enclosing a toad, a flaming potion, berries that look like deadly nightshade, and a shell filled with a viscous substance that evokes blood.
 Medea clutches at her heavy red necklace, her lips parted and her gaze frenzied; the flames of the potion illuminate her chest.
 The image is powerful, demented and deliberately evil.

-The subject of a woman as femme fatale also appears again in Waterhouse’s trio of paintings on the subject of Circe, a legendary witch who transformed men into animals and kept them as slaves.
-Not all the paintings are in the UK's national collection, but their titles are Circe Offering the Cup to Ulysses (1891, now simply titled Circe in the collection of Gallery Oldham), Circe Individiosa (1892, now in the Art Gallery of South Australia) and The Sorceress (1915, now in a private collection).
+The subject of a woman as femme fatale also appears again in Waterhouse's trio of paintings on the subject of Circe, a legendary witch who transformed men into animals and kept them as slaves.
+Not all the paintings are in the UK's national collection – Circe Offering the Cup to Ulysses (1891, now simply titled Circe) is in the collection of Gallery Oldham, while Circe Individiosa (1892) is now in the Art Gallery of South Australia, and The Sorceress (1915) is now in a private collection.

 The idea of women as disruptive forces recurred in Pre-Raphaelite painting.
 The artists were interested in the straightforward depiction of female evil or of ambivalent, unknowable strong women.
 'Woman as witch' was a powerful metaphor enclosing a range of societal concerns about empowered women.